2025 ACNP Travel Award Program

 The American College of Neuropsychopharmacology and Americans for Medical Progress (AMP) are accepting applications for the ACNP/AMP BRAD Fellowship.
 Named for Biomedical Research Awareness Day (BRAD), an annual science celebration, this fellowship seeks to raise awareness about the essential role of animal research in neuropsychopharmacology and other related fields.

-The ACNP/AMP BRAD Fellowship is open to early career scientists in the field of neuroscience, psychology or pharmacology.
+The ACNP/AMP BRAD Fellowship is open to early career scientists in academia, industry, or other employment with a terminal graduate/professional degree (e.g., M.S., Ph.D., M.D.) and direct or indirect experience working with animals in research.
 Applicants must support humane, essential animal research and have a passion for scientific communication and advocacy.
 Only legal residents in the U.S. may apply.

 For full details about the Fellowship, please visit the AMP Website and see the ACNP/AMP BRAD flyer.